Why Idris Elba's Daughter Is Using Her Golden Globes Platform To Talk About Mental Illness

 Advertisement

-In support of her mother Hanne “Kim” Norgaard’s mental health battle, Elba chose to partner with the Boris Lawrence Henson Foundation and $50,000 will be donated in her name by the HFPA.
-Actor Taraji P. Henson founded the organization in honor of her late father, who also suffered from mental illness.
+In support of her mother Hanne “Kim” Norgaard’s mental health battle, Elba chose to partner with the Boris Lawrence Henson Foundation and $50,000 (£40,000) will be donated in her name by the HFPA.
+Actor Taraji P. Henson founded the organisation in honour of her late father, who also suffered from mental illness.

 Norgaard battles with bipolar depression, depression, and chronic anxiety, according to Elba, who said learning about her mother’s illnesses brought them “so much closer.”
 Being an ambassador will give Elba a chance to shed major light on this issue during one of Hollywood’s biggest nights, though, this is only the beginning according to her.